tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Not much debt exists

 - Reason: Difficult to maintain successful borrower-lender relationships
-	- due to the anonymous nature of cryptocurrencies
+	- Due to the anonymous nature of cryptocurrencies

 +++
 ## Effect of deflation in fiat systems